Utah State vs. New Mexico NCAA Football Odds, Plays and Insights | November 26, 2021

 New Mexico Stats and Trends

-- The Lobos have been underdogs by 15.5 points or more five times this year and covered the spread once.
+- The Lobos have been underdogs by 16 points or more five times this season and covered the spread once.

-- New Mexico has eclipsed the over/under in 30% of its opportunities this season (three times in 10 games with a set point total).
+- New Mexico has gone over the point total in 30% of its opportunities this season (three times over 10 games with a set point total).

-- The Lobos have turned the ball over 18 times this season, two more turnovers than the Aggies have forced (16).
+- The Lobos have turned the ball over two more times (18 total) than the Aggies have forced a turnover (16) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.